enterosoft-com/unity-test-tasks/README.md

 ⭐ - more difficult task

-After completing the tasks, send the "Assets" folder by [e-mail](mailto:career.unity@enterosoft.com)
+After completing the tasks, send the "Assets" folder by [e-mail](mailto:career.unity@enterosoft.com) (this can also be a github link)

 # Preparing the project